liplum/env.js/README.md

 console.log(domain.string()) // example.com
 ```

-Lazy evaluation of default value.
+Lazy evaluation of default value, ang it will be called only once.

 ```js
 const domain = env("MY_DOMAIN")